Italy–Russia relations: History

 Russia and the Kingdom of Sardinia were enemies in the Crimean War of 1853–1856.

 In response to Italian unification, Russia broke off diplomatic relations with Sardinia-Piedmont (now the Kingdom of Italy) in 1861.
 However, relations were reestablished the following year.

 As Poles and Italians supported each other's independence efforts against foreign empires in the 19th century, the Italian government allowed a Polish Military School in Genoa/Cuneo to provide training to Polish officers in exile in 1861–1862, who then fought in the Polish January Uprising in the Russian Partition of Poland in 1863–1864.
 The Italian volunteer Garibaldi Legion fought alongside Polish insurgents against Russia in the uprising, with General Francesco Nullo killed in the Battle of Krzykawka.

+In 1909, Italy and Russia entered into a secret agreement known as the Racconigi Bargain.
+This agreement was concluded on October 24, 1909, at the Castle of Racconigi, Italy.
+The terms of the agreement included Italy's recognition of Russian interests in the Turkish Straits and Russia's recognition of Italian interests in Tripoli and Cyrenaica as significant diplomatic move for both countries.
+It facilitated Italy's preparations for the Italo-Turkish War two years later.

 In 1914, Italy refused to follow its official allies, Germany and Austria-Hungary, into World War I. It negotiated for a better deal with the Allies, especially in terms of gaining territory from the Austria-Hungary.
 Russia had its own interest in that region, which complicated negotiations, but its negotiating position was greatly weakened by its heavy military losses.
 Britain and France managed to make Russia by April 1915 abandon its support for most of Serbia's claims and accept terms for Italy's entry into the war, which would limit Russia's strategic presence in the postwar Adriatic.